silliman/BlockchainImmersion/SupplementalMaterial/FabricPreReqs.rst

 Section 1: Prerequisite installation overview
 =============================================
-This document describes the installation of software prerequisites required by Hyperledger Fabric 1.1.x and Hyperledger Composer 0.19.x onto an Ubuntu 16.04.4 LTS Linux on IBM Z instance.
+This document describes the installation of software prerequisites in support of Hyperledger Fabric 1.4 onto an Ubuntu 16.04.4 LTS Linux on IBM Z instance.
 This Ubuntu instance is at Linux kernel level *4.4.0-139*.

-The necessary software prerequisites to build and test Hyperledger Fabric and Hyperledger Composer include:
+The necessary software prerequisites to suppor Hyperledger Fabric include:

 *	Docker
 *	PIP, a python installer program (needed to install Docker Compose)